How to Keep Your Home's Water Merry and Bright All Year Long

-Maintaining your Culligan Water Softening System
+Maintaining your Culligan water Softening System

-When it comes to maintaining your water softener, there are a couple of things you can do ensure that your home’s water is always soft.
-It’s important to make sure you refill your salt and adjust the settings on the softener depending on your unqiue water needs.
+When it comes to maintaining your water softener, there are a couple of things you can do ensure that your home's water is always soft.
+It's important to make sure you refill your salt and adjust the settings on the softener depending on your unique water needs.

 By setting up a salt delivering schedule with your local water expert, you can have as much salt as you need, whenever you need it.
 Your local water expert can also help you figure out just the right settings for your softening depending on your family's water usage, time of year and a wide variety of other factors.

 Maintaining your Culligan Whole Home Water System

 Next on our list, is how to ensure that your whole home water system is filtering and treating your home's water at optimal performance for the holidays and into the new year.

 Whole home water systems filter and treat your home's water.
 Which means working with your local water expert to keep your salt full and your filters performing at their best is key to maintaining the equipment.